 Even though May 9th is a while away, Ali and I are excited for the Open Science Cafe Event featuring New York Times Graphics Director, Steve Duenes.
 We are so excited that we have been working on some fun Vine videos in preparation for the event.

 Ben Simon is a student assistant in Special Collections & University Archives.
-This summer he is working on a project to organize the papers of Cal Poly President Julian McPhee (1933-1966).
-This is the second in a series of posts in which he shares his experiences processing McPhee’s papers and learning more about the university’s history.
+He is working on a project to organize the papers of Cal Poly President Julian McPhee (1933-1966).
+This is the third in a series of posts in which he shares his experiences processing McPhee’s papers and learning more about the university’s history.

 To this day, the 1960 Cal Poly football team plane crash remains one of the most tragic events in Cal Poly history, and the scope of its impact extended far beyond San Luis Obispo.